|

 Powerless, where found objects duet with

-a animal Nine Inch Nail-ish rant,
+a animal Nine Inch Nails-ish rant,

 and shrill vocals punctuate the hard-rock impetus.